“I use my body to confront systems of violence.”

 It’s about refusing to stay silent when people are dying — and using my voice, my body, and my platform to stand with those who are being targeted, erased, or forgotten.

 Trans and queer liberation means more than survival — it means being able to live fully, loudly, and without apology.
 It means we are no longer treated as experiments, as threats, as burdens, or as symbols of someone else’s discomfort.
+I dance for the girls who didn’t make it.
+For the boys who were punished for softness.
+For the kids with no language yet to express their truth, but who feel it burning in their bones.

+Liberation looks like healthcare without judgment.
+It looks like love without shame.
+It looks like a world where we are not fighting to prove we are human — because our joy, our rage, our gender, and our bodies have never needed permission to exist.
 Every time I move through the street, through a protest, through a cathedral, I am not just seen — I am felt.
-Because transness is not confusion.
-It is clarity.
+Because transness is not confusion, it is clarity.
 It is the future.
 And we will not be legislated out of it.